 Adopt objective, data-driven decision-making

-The guest experience is rooted in emotion, but your team communications and performance doesn’t have to be.
+The customer experience is rooted in emotion, but your team communications and performance doesn’t have to be.
 If you have a method of capturing how well your brand is delivering on guest expectations, you can remove assumptive decision-making from team development and training, and ensure they stay connected to the bigger picture.

 But if your team can’t find the insights they need to understand how your guests are feeling and why then they can’t provide the personalised service your guests have come to expect.